 A history of public service

-- As a member of the Lunenburg School Committee, Jen brought the schools and town together to create a balanced budget for five straight years, while also improving the education and test scores of students.
+- As a member of the Lunenburg School Committee, Jen brought the schools and town together to create a balanced budget for five straight years, while also improving the test scores of students.

 - As Chair of the School Committee, Jen was responsible for a budget of $15 million and worked effectively as liaison to the Finance Committee and member of the Capital Planning Committee.